Service

 Personal credit or current employment often matters less than the strength and documentation of your case.

-High-quality, plain-language resources can clarify where your case is in the process:
+High-quality, resources can clarify where your case is in the process:

 Review these alongside your attorney’s advice to understand timing and documentation that may influence funding decisions.